BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 * `AlternateOpforWeights` - dictionary <string, int> - faction Name and weight for different factions if replacement (from above) is happening
 * `FactionMCAdditionalLanceReplaceChance` - float, probability that MissionControl AdditionalLances (if any) will be replaced with alt faction

 `PlanetFactionConfigs` - Dictionary of configs for alternate factions specific to certain planets.
-The KEYS for this dictionary are starsystem IDs, e.g. `starsystemdef_Ichlangis`.
+The KEYS for this dictionary are starsystem IDs, e.g. `starsystemdef_Ichlangis`. **Important** if a faction is chosen to replace a MissionControl AdditionalLance, it will spawn as HOSTILE TO ALL, basically turning the contract into a 3 way battle.
 Otherwise, config is identical to AlternateFactionConfigs.

 `MercFactionConfigs` - Dictionary of configs for Merc Faction behavior.
 Merc factions *must* be real, valid factions.
 They have to have a FactionDef, and be defined in Faction.json.
 In particular, Faction.json must have them with IsRealFaction and IsMercenary set to true.
 They do *not* have to be set to gain reputation, nor do they need to be IsCareerStartingDisplayFaction and display in the Cpt Quarters reputation screen.